In This Article

 Nutritionists recommend eating foods that are rich in fiber.
 Whole foods provide different fibers, vitamins, minerals, and nutrients that supplements don’t.

 But if you’re experiencing digestive symptoms like diarrhea or constipation, a high-fiber diet may not be enough.
-Supplements are a practical way to add fibers to your routine.
+Fiber supplementation is a practical way to add fibers to your routine.

 Here are the benefits of fiber supplements:

-Having at least 3 bowel movements each week is one of the signs of a healthy gut.
-Those who pass stools less than 3 times a week may be constipated.
+Having at least three bowel movements each week is one of the signs of a healthy gut.
+Those who pass stool fewer than three times a week may be constipated.

 Constipation causes dry and lumpy stools that are difficult to pass.
-Some may feel like they haven’t passed all of their stool after a bowel movement.
+Some may even feel like they haven’t passed all their stool after a bowel movement.

 It can make trips to the bathroom painful and uncomfortable.
 People who are frequently constipated can benefit from supplements with insoluble fibers.